-An article about a fast and effective approach to tackle complex fluid structure interaction problems that are relevant for the aeronautical design having title ” Fast high fidelity CFD/CSM fluid structure interaction using RBF mesh morphing and modal superposition method” has been published on the Emerald Insight in Aircraft Engineering and Aerospace Technology Area.
+An article about a fast and effective approach to tackle complex fluid structure interaction problems that are relevant for the aeronautical design having title ” Fast high fidelity CFD/CSM fluid structure interaction using RBF mesh morphing and modal superposition method” has been published on the Emerald Insight, Aircraft Engineering and Aerospace Technology, vol. 91 no. 6.

 Authors: C. Groth, U. Cella, E.Costa, Marco E.Biancolini

 This paper aims to present a fast and effective approach to tackle complex fluid structure interaction problems that are relevant for the aeronautical design.

 High fidelity computer-aided engineering models (computational fluid dynamics [CFD] and computational structural mechanics) are coupled by embedding modal shapes into the CFD solver using RBF mesh morphing.

 The theoretical framework is first explained and its use is then demonstrated with a review of applications including both steady and unsteady cases.
 Different flow and structural solvers are considered to showcase the portability of the concept.